 Noon, but flexible subject to availability and at an extra cost.
 Earliest check-in, 3pm.

 Rates usually include the generous buffet breakfast at the Singular Restaurant.
 Rates include 0% tax as foreign visitors are exempt from paying VAT.

 At the hotel

-Spa, fitness centre, rooftop pool and bar, on-site parking and a laundry service.
-In rooms: LCD TV and DVD player, an iPod dock, black-out curtains, WiFi, Singular toiletries, bathrobes and slippers, hairdryer, safe, minibar, free bottled water, air-conditioning and tea- and coffee-making facilities.
+Spa, fitness centre, rooftop pool and bar, and a laundry service.
+In rooms: LCD TV, black-out curtains, WiFi, Singular toiletries, bathrobes and slippers, hairdryer, safe, minibar, free bottled water, air-conditioning and tea- and coffee-making facilities.